bigfix/developer.bigfix.com/site/pages/relevance/_reference/docs/debianpackagecache.md

 # type: debianpackagecache

-The &lt;debianpackagecache&gt; inspectors refer to the cache directory set up for Debian packages.
+The &lt;debianpackagecache&gt; inspectors refer to the cache directory set up for Debian packages. <b>Objects of type "debianpackagecache" are created with the "debianpackage" call.</b>

 # base package &lt;string&gt; of &lt;debianpackagecache&gt; : debian base package